GSK plc: Glaxo

 Joseph Nathan and Co. was founded in 1873, as a general trading company in Wellington, New Zealand, by a Londoner, Joseph Edward Nathan.
 In 1904, it began producing a dried-milk baby food from excess milk produced on dairy farms near Bunnythorpe.
-The resulting product was first known as Defiance, then as Glaxo (from lacto), and sold with the slogan "Glaxo builds bonnie babies."
+The resulting product was first known as Defiance, then as Glaxo (cf. Greek galaxias, "milky"), and was sold with the slogan "Glaxo builds bonnie babies."
 The Glaxo Laboratories sign is still visible on what is now a car repair shop on the main street of Bunnythorpe.
 The company's first pharmaceutical product, released in 1924, was vitamin D.